What is an infectious disease?

 Communities in Papua New Guinea were already struggling to cope with outbreaks of measles and polio.
 The disruption caused by COVID-19 threatens to send families into extreme poverty, and overwhelm an exhausted healthcare system.

 We need your help to stop the spread of COVID-19, but also to prevent outbreaks of other infectious diseases in the communities where we work.

 There’s three ways you can help stop the spread:

 - Sponsor a child: Begin a journey of change with a child in poverty and their family.
 Your support will help keep your sponsored child healthy, safe and provide access to life-changing programs that build resilience and empower children to reach their full potential.

-- Support our COVID-19 response: Your donation will support our direct response to COVID-19 in the communities where we work.
-Learn more about our direct response here.
+- Support our COVID-19 response: Your donation will support our direct response to COVID-19 in Papua New Guinea.

 - Donate to stop the spread of infectious disease: Support our response to infectious disease more broadly.
 You’ll provide training for healthcare workers, fund health outreach clinics and upgrade healthcare facilities.